OpenBankProject/Hello-OBP-OAuth1.0a-IOS/README.md

-Hello-OBP-OAuth1.0a-IOS
+Hello-OBP-OAuth1.0a-iOS
 ========================

-This is a basic app to demonstrate the integration of the OpenBankProject with OAuth1.0-Authentication into an IOS application.
+This is a basic app to demonstrate the integration of the OpenBankProject with OAuth1.0-Authentication into an iOS application.
 The app will run through OAuth authentication, and then make an OAuth signed API request that retrieves the list of [private accounts](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.2#accounts-private) on the sandbox API and show them in the UI (see below for example accounts to log in).

 You can then use this demonstration as an example of how to use the Open Bank Project (OBP) API to create apps that allow user to access to their bank data, and create Banking, Accounting, ERM, or other financial applications utilizing this OBP JSON API.
 Documentation about the latest OBP API specifications here: [Version: 1.2.1](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.2.1)